 Health risk assessment of indoor exposure to emissions from wood and wood products

-Due to its good material properties, wood and wood-based products are widely used as a construction material and for furniture.
-However, in particularly in modern airtight buildings, this can lead to an accumulation of emissions from building materials and furnishings, especially in the case of inadequate ventilation.
-The extent to which these substances can affect human health is the topic of controversial discussion.
+Wood and wood-based products are widely used as construction material and for furniture due to its good material properties.
+As organic material wood-based products emit a variety of volatile organic compounds (VOC) which are among others responsible for the characteristic odour of wood products.
+The extent to which these substances may affect human health is the topic of controversial discussion.
 Toxicological threshold values exist for a series of substances for which precautionary hygienic values for indoor air quality have been derived.
-Wood products always emit mixtures of different substances.
-There is little known about the effect of mixtures of these substances on human health (irritations of the skin and the mucous membranes in the eyes and respiratory tract, allergenic as well as immunotoxic potential, but also positive effects such as increased performance).
-Therefore, the emissions released during the use of wood and wood-based products are to be comprehensively analysed and toxicologically evaluated.
-Existing guideline values for the indoor air quality can thus be checked and corrected where necessary.
+Wood products commonly emit mixtures of different substances.
+There is little knowledge about the effect of mixtures of these substances on human health (irritations of the skin and the mucous membranes in the eyes and respiratory tract, allergenic as well as immunotoxic potential, but also positive effects such as increased performance).
+Therefore, the emissions released during the use of wooden products should be analysed and toxicologically evaluated.
+The aim was to provide a comprehensive picture of possible health effects of emissions from wood.

 The results of the project ensure more safety when utilizing wood and wood-based products for indoor applications.
 This benefits consumers and players in the construction sector.

-On the basis of the literature review, cell biological, immunological and allergological experiments will be conducted.
-Thereby the potential hazard of wood emissions (toxicity of mixtures) and single emission components (lead compounds) will be investigated.
-Firstly, the focus is on pine wood and the lead substance alpha-pinene.
-In the course of the project other types of wood (spruce, beech) as well as wood-based materials (OSB) will also be examined regarding their health impacts.
-Our task is to design suitable exposure scenarios in emission test chambers (according to EN ISO 16000).
-Furthermore we provide the wood technological expertise to support the project partners with their experiments.
+On the basis of the literature review, cell biological, immunological and allergological experiments were conducted.
+Thereby the potential hazard of wood emissions (toxicity of mixtures) and single emission components (lead compounds) were investigated.
+The focus was on pine wood which is characterized by comparatively high terpene emissions.
+In addition, OSB (oriented strand board) was examined due to its mixture of terpene as well as aldehyde emissions.
+Our task was to design suitable exposure scenarios in emission test chambers (according to EN ISO 16000).
+Furthermore, we provided the wood technological expertise to support the project partners with their experiments.